 Taipei Travel Information

-Electrical current is 110 volts AC, 60Hz.
-Two-pin flat blade plugs and one with a third grounding pin is used.
+Electrical current is 110 volts, 60Hz.
+Two-pin flat blade plugs are standard.

 Mandarin is the official language of Taiwan, but Taiwanese is often spoken and English is generally understood.